List of awards and nominations received by Kieran Culkin

 Kieran Culkin is an American actor known for his roles on stage and screen.
-Throughout his career, he has received various accolades, including an Academy Award, a BAFTA Award, four Critics' Choice Awards, two Golden Globe Awards, a Primetime Emmy Award, and three Screen Actors Guild Awards.
+Throughout his career, he has received various accolades, including an Academy Award, a BAFTA Award, four Critics' Choice Awards, two Golden Globes, a Primetime Emmy Award, and three SAG-AFTRA's Actor Awards.

 He first achieved a career breakthrough after starring as a rebellious teenager in the independent comedy-drama film Igby Goes Down (2002), for which he was nominated for the Golden Globe Award for Best Actor and won the Critics' Choice Movie Award for Best Young Performer.
-He gained recognition for his performance as Roman Roy in the HBO drama series Succession (2018–2023), winning the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, the corresponding Golden Globe Award, two Critics' Choice Television Awards for both Best Actor and Best Supporting Actor in a Drama Series, and two ensemble prizes at the Screen Actors Guild Awards.
+He gained recognition for his performance as Roman Roy in the HBO drama series Succession (2018–2023), winning the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, the corresponding Golden Globe Award, two Critics' Choice Television Awards for both Best Actor and Best Supporting Actor in a Drama Series, and two ensemble prizes at the Actor Awards.

-Culkin's performance in Jesse Eisenberg's buddy comedy film A Real Pain (2024), where he plays free-spirited and mentally unstable drifter Benjamin "Benji" Kaplan, who travels to Poland to connect with his Polish-Jewish heritage, won him the BAFTA Award for Best Actor in a Supporting Role, the Golden Globe Award for Best Supporting Actor and the Academy Award for Best Supporting Actor.
+Culkin's performance in Jesse Eisenberg's buddy comedy film A Real Pain (2024), where he plays free-spirited and mentally unstable drifter Benjamin "Benji" Kaplan, who travels to Poland to connect with his Polish-Jewish heritage, won him the Actor Award for Outstanding Male Actor in a Supporting Role, the BAFTA Award for Best Actor in a Supporting Role, the Golden Globe Award for Best Supporting Actor, and the Academy Award for Best Supporting Actor.